 I’ll generally spend about 3 months training for a full marathon and 2 months for a half marathon.
 5 and 10 K races, one month.

-NOTE As of 9-1-2011: Because I’m no longer training for marathons, I’m no longer doing the above workout and/or walking schedules.
-However, unless I’m in the hospital or really sick, I still walk a minimum of 2-3 miles every day and will probably do so for as long as I can.
+NOTE, As of 9-1-2011: Because I’m no longer training for marathons, I’m no longer doing the above workout and/or walking schedules.
+However, unless I’m in the hospital or really sick, I still walk a minimum of 2-3 miles every single day and will do so for as long as I can.

 I encourage everyone out there who is considering walking a half or full marathon, to use the above walking schedule as a general guideline.
 If you stick to the plan, you WILL finish your marathon.
 If it worked for me, it can work for you.
-Good luck!
+And if you’re interested in the sport of Racewalking, I highly recommend Dave Mc Govern’s racewalking clinics Good luck!